 - 1. One or more individuals who are citizens or permanent resident aliens of the U.S. Each individual you include as part of the eligible ownership majority of your company must be either a citizen or permanent resident alien of the U.S. The term "individual" refers only to actual people-it does not refer to companies or other legal entities of any sort.
-"Permanent resident alien" refers to an alien admitted to the U.S. as a lawful permanent resident by the U.S. Citizenship and Immigration Services.
-If a size determination is conducted of your firm, you may be asked to show proof of this ownership; - 2.
-Other for-profit small business concerns (each of which is directly owned and controlled by individuals who are citizens or permanent resident aliens of the U.S.).
-If you include other business concerns as part of the eligible ownership majority of your firm, you should verify that each such concern is more than 50% owned and controlled by individuals who are U.S. citizens or permanent resident aliens; or - 3.
+"Permanent resident alien" refers to an alien admitted to the U.S. as a lawful permanent resident by the U.S. Citizenship and Immigration Services.; - 2.
+Other for-profit small business concerns (each of which is more than 50% directly owned and controlled by individuals who are citizens or permanent resident aliens of the U.S.).; or - 3.
 A combination of (1) and (2) above.